anshalshukla/zaun/README.md

 # Zaun

-A development environment for Starknet Solidity contracts.
 This repository contains interfaces and functions to interact with starknet solidity contracts.

 ## Setup